roman-koshchei/leta/docs/tech-requirements.md

 ## 2.6.
 Layout downloader

 Send reguest to server and recieve file.
-Server create files by passing keys.
 Database entity doesn't contain files (text) for platforms.
 Files are created on each request.
+Files will be created on client side.
+I think it's better, because:
+- pwa will support downloading
+- no waiting to transport file from server to client

 ## 2.7.
 Guides